gaetanzanella/swift-ssh-client/README.md

 # Swift SSH Client

-This project provides high-level SSH client Swift interfaces using [SwiftNIO SSH](https://github.com/apple/swift-nio-ssh).
+This project provides high-level SSH client interfaces using [SwiftNIO SSH](https://github.com/apple/swift-nio-ssh).

 ## Requirements

-Swift SSH Client is compatible with iOS 13.0+ and macOS 11+.
+`Swift SSH Client` is compatible with iOS 13.0+ and macOS 11+.

 ## Getting started

 SSH is a multiplexed protocol: each SSH connection is subdivided into multiple bidirectional communication channels.

 `Swift SSH Client` reflects this pattern.
-The first step is to set a connection up :
+The first step is to set a connection up:

 ```swift
 let connection = SSHConnection(